mark-watson/SwiftAI-book/manuscript/intro.md

 You notice that most of the examples are command line apps or libraries with command line test programs and the **README.md** files in the example directories provide instructions for building and running on the command line.

-You can also run Xcode and from the File Menu open an example's  **Package.swift** file.
+You can also run Xcode and from the File Menu open an example  **Package.swift** file.
 You can then use the Product / Test menu to run the test code for the example.
 You might need to use the View / Debug Area / Active Console menu to show the output area.

 I assume that you are familiar with the Swift programming language and Xcode.